aridjayarecipes/cutesrecipes.web.app/content/post/1727-how-to-make-quick-chia-seed-blueberry-jam.md

 - "1 tsp lemon juice"
 recipeinstructions:
 - "Combine berries, water, and sweetener in a pan."
 - "Simmer until the berries begin to break down.
-It&#39;ll take longer than you think it should, but it&#39;ll get there."
+It'll take longer than you think it should, but it'll get there."
 - "Stir in chia seeds and lemon juice."
 - "Remove from heat and let cool before putting it into your container of choice.
 Store in the fridge!"
 categories: